-Site No. 1 Site Name Billing Arbour Current La and Us se Wooded public open space Current p site? lannin g application on No Extant planning permission on site? permission on No
+Site No. 1 Site Name Billing Arbour Current La and Us se in the second se Wooded public open space Current p site? lannin g application on No Extant planning permission on site? permission on No

 Compliance with NPPF criteria